amovfx/lifeguide/02_mastery/self/habits.md

 Groups such as corporations, societies, and cultures have habits as well.
 Some of them could be good, and some of them could be bad.
-Habits of organizations can be dangerous but can be changed in times of crisis.
+Habits of organizations can be dangerous but can change in times of crisis.
 Strong social group ties combined with peer pressure and new habits can start a movement.
 Companies take advantage of habits in their marketing.
 Most people turn right as they enter department stores.
 Movements are born from strong ties, peer pressure, and new habits.
 WE BEAR THE RESPONSIBILITY OF CHANGING OUR HABITS.

-Achieving lasting change in life is difficult, but it can be done by focusing on important keystone habits such as willpower.
-Actionable Advice: Make your bed every morning.
-Science shows that this can increase your well-being and boost your overall productivity.
-Habits are built on top of each other.
+This is what this book is about, teaching people to build good habits, so those people get together and form good organizational habits, and then those organizations build good habits for our civilization.